bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/module4-acid-and-database-scalability-tradeoffs/sprint/challenge (1).md

 interview screening questions (a form you fill when applying for a job):

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?
+The relationship is one to many because there are many employees in one territory but each employee only has one territory.
 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?
+When the various documents don't have a clear stucture it could be better to use MongoDb.
+When you want a clear structure and clear relationships between documents Sql is better.
 - (*Stretch*) What is "NewSQL", and what is it trying to achieve?
+NewSql tries to give teh structure of Sql with the flexibility of MongoDb.

 ### Part 5 - Turn it in!
 Add all the files you wrote (`buddymove_holidayiq.py`, `northwind.py`), as well